 Here’s where the gift ideas come out and the kids can pour over them and find the one thing they really, really want.
 It’s fun to collect all the Christmas catalogues (or bookmarked websites) and spend an afternoon going through them together.
 Once the kids know that they only get to nominate a few things they want, that Mum and Dad will chose from, they are very, very selective.
 It’s a fantastic exercise in working out what really matters.

-Some great gift ideas here:
+More great gift ideas

 2. Something you need

 Here’s where it pays to be clever.
 This is really the ‘gift for Mum and Dad’, rather than the kids.
 An opportunity to put your money towards something you’ve been meaning to get for the kids all year.
 It might be clothes, it might be school stuff, it might be a new doona cover.
+It might be an investment portfolio.
+Needs vary!

 3. Something to do